gridcentric/grinder/README.md

   host is used.

-**NOTE:** For Grinder to be able to get the list of all hosts from nova API, a reasonably recent version of python-novaclient has to be installed.
+**NOTE:** For Grinder to be able to get the list of all hosts from nova API, a reasonably recent version of python-novaclient has to be installed, and Grinder must be using admin privileges in order to query all hosts in the cluster.
 Otherwise, Grinder only uses `hosts` and `hosts_without_gridcentric` as specified in the configuration.

 Further options
 --------------